Assistance Publique-Hôpitaux de Paris, Hôpital Saint-Antoine

 Centre information

 The CRMIVB-H, together with the CRMVF and the CRAVB-CG, are the French reference centres dedicated to rare liver diseases.
-They belong to the Filfoie rare diseases network, of which they constitute integral part.
-Among the 23 French rare diseases networks (Filières de Santé des Maladies Rares), created by the French Ministry of Health and Solidarity in 2015, as part of the second rare diseases plan (PNMR2), Filfoie is the network dedicated to adult and paediatric rare liver diseases.
-The purpose of Filfoie network is to manage and coordinate actions by bringing together reference and competence centres, diagnostic laboratories, research units, universities, educational, social and medico-social structures, and patient organisations.
+They belong to the Filfoie rare diseases network, of which they form an integral part.
+Among the 23 French rare diseases networks (Filières de Santé des Maladies Rares), created by the French Ministry of Health and Solidarity in 2015 as part of the second rare diseases plan (PNMR2), Filfoie is the network dedicated to adult and paediatric rare liver diseases.